-Though we wished we had stayed elsewhere , I stand by my advice to still include the Arenal area in your itinerary–you just really don’t need to spend more than two days exploring the area.
-After our first day lounging at the spa and sweating it out in the hot springs, we signed up for a hanging bridge tour of the rainforest with Costa Rica Wonderland.
+Though we wished we had stayed elsewhere, I stand by my advice to still include the Arenal area in your itinerary.
+You just really don’t need to spend more than two days exploring the area.
+After our first day lounging at the spa and sweating it out in the hot springs, we signed up for a hanging bridge tour.
+We couldn’t wait to explore the rainforest with Costa Rica Wonderland (edit: this company is now closed apparently?!).

 Along with another couple and a family of three, we were ready and waiting to be picked up by our guide, André.
 He was armed with VERY stylish ponchos and the promise that we’d see plenty of wildlife, but refused to promise any specifics–including a sloth.
 We didn’t start off on the best foot for this very reason, but I warmed up to him.